2019 Solihull Metropolitan Borough Council election

 The 2019 Solihull Metropolitan Borough Council election took place on 2 May 2019 to elect members of Solihull Metropolitan Borough Council in England.
 This was on the same day as other local elections.
+Immediately before the election, the council comprised 31 Conservatives, 11 Greens, four Liberal Democrats, three independents and two Labour councillors.
+This included Knowle councillor Alan Rebeiro, who had left the Conservative group to sit as an independent in July 2018.
+The Conservatives retained their majority with 26 seats.